-Excel Learning Trust takes safeguarding and the welfare of its students very seriously.
-As such, the Trust Board has provided a written statement of general behaviour principles which take into account students' needs and attitude to learning and the needs of teaching and support staff.

-These principles will act as a framework for schools when writing their behaviour policy.
+- 1.1 Excel Learning Trust takes safeguarding and the welfare of its students very seriously.
+As such, the Trust has provided a written statement of general behaviour principles which take into account students' needs and attitude to learning and the needs of teaching and support staff. - 1.2 These principles will act as a framework for schools when writing their behaviour policy.

-Key priorities
+2.0 Key priorities

-- 1. The purpose of the statement is to provide guidance to the Headteacher/Head of School in drawing up their individual Behaviour Policy so that it reflects the shared aspirations and beliefs of all stakeholders in Excel Learning Trust. - 2.
-This is a statement of principles, not practice: it is the responsibility of the Headteacher/Head of School to write the school's Behaviour Policy, though the Headteacher/Head of School must take account of these principles when formulating this policy.
-The Headteacher/Head of School should also take account of the guidance in DfE: Behaviour and discipline in schools Advice for headteachers and school staff (January 2016). - 3.
-With consideration of our duty of care to the students, this written statement and the policies that are influenced by it, apply to all students when in school, when travelling to and from school, when engaged in extra-curricular activities such as educational trips and visits (residential and non-residential) and when being educated as a member of the Excel Learning Trust community off-site. - 4.
-Each school's Behaviour Policy should be published on the school's website and distributed to all members of staff.
+- 2.1 The purpose of the statement is to provide guidance to the Principal/Head of School in drawing up their individual Behaviour Policy so that it reflects the shared aspirations and beliefs of all stakeholders in Excel Learning Trust. - 2.2 This is a statement of principles, not practice: it is the responsibility of the Principal/Head of School to write the school's Behaviour Policy, though the Principal/Head of School must take account of these principles when formulating this policy.
+The Principal/Head of School should also take account of the guidance in DfE: Behaviour in schools Advice for headteachers and school staff (February 2024). - 2.3 With consideration of our duty of care to the students, this written statement and the policies that are influenced by it, apply to all students when in school, when travelling to and from school, when engaged in extra-curricular activities such as educational trips and visits (residential and non-residential) and when being educated as a member of the Excel Learning Trust community off-site. - 2.4 Each school's Behaviour Policy should be published on the school's website and distributed to all members of staff.